Cylinder Pressure-Based Virtual Sensor for In-Cycle Pilot Mass Estimation 2018-01-1163

 The virtual sensor was programmed in a field programmable gate array (FPGA), and its performance tested in a Scania D13 Diesel engine.
 The experimental results showed that the method can effectively improve the in-cycle pilot mass estimation.
 The accuracy, quantified by the average error between the actual injected mass and the estimated mass, was improved from an induced initial bias error of ±3 mg/st to a final error of ±0.1 mg/st, with a precision of ±0.45 mg/st. A level of precision of ±0.5 mg/st was already obtained at the peak of the pilot heat release.
 The suggested method is robust against changing operating conditions based on the calibration points.
 With the proposed parametrization, this is limited to regions where the parameter dependence is linear.
 The maximum calibration bias error for points out of the calibration range was within ±0.5 mg/st, with a precision of ±0.8 mg/st. In addition, the method was found to be robust against most input measurement errors and parameter bias.
 The major error sensitivity was detected for top dead center (TDC) offset.
 Different fuels than those used for calibration were found to result in an error proportional to the lower heating value error.

 The estimation framework can easily integrate more complex models to allow the estimation of greater pilot masses and multiple injections.
 The pilot mass estimation can be used to predict the pilot combustion and its effect on the main injection.
-This allows for better in-cycle controllability i.e. ability to adjust the main injection timing and duration, cycle-to-cycle control and adaptation of pilot and main injections.
-The closed-loop control of the combustion enables improved engine performance and efficiency, and reduced emissions variability.
+This allows for better in-cycle controllability, that is, ability to adjust the main injection timing and duration, cycle-to-cycle control, and adaptation of pilot and main injections.
+The closed-loop control of the combustion enables improved engine performance and efficiency and reduced emissions variability.